Borgata

 - Fiore Suites - fancy tubs, big windows, finely appointed fixtures and high speed internet

-- Opus Suites - much like Studio Suites but bigger and a little bit more fancy
+- Opus Suites - much like Fiore Suites but bigger and a little bit more fancy

 - Piatto Suites - 1500sq ft, entertainment room, huge TV, plush living room and mini-bathroom.
 This one costs $200 mid-week and $500+ on weekends but it truly kicks ass.